Pittsburgh-Based ‘Deaf Brown American Mom’ Gets Its Biggest Solo Art Show

 Flaherty’s work in general explores the intersection of racism, disability and motherhood.
 And she uses everything from traditional media like acrylic paint, photography and video to 3D printers.
 “I’m a tech junkie,” she said.

-Works by “Deaf Brown American Mom” include “Baranggay”, a mural series of laser-cut hexagons with hand-drawn designs inspired by traditional Filipino village designs. (“Baranggay” is Tagalog for “village”.)
-The play is about “what it means to be an American right now, to be deaf, to be female, to be brown, so it’s kind of like trying to bridge the gap between the past and the present,” she says.
+Works by “Deaf Brown American Mom” include “Baranggay”, a mural series of laser-cut hexagons with hand-drawn designs inspired by traditional Filipino village designs. (“Baranggay” means “village” in Tagalog).
+The play is about “what it means to be an American right now, to be deaf, to be female, to be brown, so it’s kind of like trying to bridge the gap between the past and the present,” she said.

 Another work is a series of small words made from clear acrylic and scattered around the gallery, with the names of disabilities invisible to the naked eye, including ‘depression’, ‘anxiety’ and ‘OCD’.